Y0Coss/docs-fork/pages/network/load_balancer/create_http_https/guide.en-gb.md

 #### From the OVHcloud Control Panel

 Still in the `Server Farms`{.action} tab, select the farm to which you want to add a server by clicking on the corresponding line.
-The list of servers already configured in the farm appears below the list of farms, as well as a `Add a server`{.action} button.
+The list of servers already configured in the farm appears below the list of farms, as well as the `Add a server`{.action} button.
 Click on this button to add a new server.

 Only the *IPv4 Address* field is mandatory.
 If a server does not use the same port as the one defined above in the farm, it is possible to override it in the server configuration.
 However, in order to maintain the most homogeneous and maintainable configuration possible, it is recommended to use this parameter only in advanced cases.

 ![Adding a server to a Farm.](images/add_server.png){.thumbnail}

-Click on the `Add`{.action} button once the fields are filled in.
+Click the `Add`{.action} button once you have filled in the fields.

 Your server should appear in the list of servers, in the `Server Farms`{.action} tab, just below the list of farms.